 Dutch musician and philosopher of music Teun Van de Steeg was born in Denekamp in 1956.
-He studied at the conservatories in Enschede and Arnhem, and successfully completed his studies in the philosophy of music at the University of Utrecht in 1997.
+He studied at the conservatories in Enschede and Arnhem, and successfully completed his studies in the philosophy of music at Utrecht University in 1997.

 In 2020 his Requiem for solo soprano, choir and orchestra will receive its first performance.